Sundarx/Australia_DFS_BFS/README.md

 # Australia_DFS_BFS

-Program performs a depth-first search of an Australia digraph, starting at Sydney.
-The program also a performs breadth-first search on the same digraph.
+Program uses linked-list implemented queue and a stack to perform a depth-first search and a breadth-first search of an Australia digraph, starting at Sydney.